nikkitavr/obsidian-telegram-sync/codex-instructions.md

 ---

+Progress:
-Progress: implemented FileService for saving text messages and basic MyBotService calling it.
+- implemented FileService for saving text messages and basic MyBotService calling it.
+- FileService now stores notes per chat id and updated test accordingly.

+Improvement proposal for this file:
+- Move the short task list to the top for quick reference.
+- Keep progress updates concise (one line per commit).
+- Clarify configuration keys (use `telegram.bot.token` and `telegram.bot.rootDirectory`).
+- Mention that tests should run via `mvn test` when dependencies are available.